camitz/camitz.github.io/_posts/2013-04-29-survey-representation.md

 date: 2013-04-29 09:34
 title: On representing a survey with XML
 Type: post
-tags: survey, xml, specification, standard, flamingo
+tags: [survey, xml, specification, standard, flamingo]
-Status: draft
+categories: [Tech]
 ---

 With my new survey software suite, a survey is as easy to enter as